top of page

 Special Considerations, Best Season to Hike:

-Best hiked fall, winter, spring.
-Hot in summer.
-The main trail has stunning fall colors starting mid-October.
-Very crowded first leg of hike as it passes Enchantment Resort, tapers off afterwards.
+Hot in summer, great for fall color.
+Very crowded first leg of hike.
 Great solitude in the side canyons other than on the way to the Subway.

 Things to Know

-• Red Rock Pass required: A Red Rock Pass or America the Beautiful pass is required for parking at the Boynton Canyon trailhead.
-Passes can usually be purchased at the kiosk at the trailhead if you don’t already have one.
+• A Red Rock Pass or America the Beautiful pass is required for parking at the trailhead—passes can be purchased at the kiosk if you don't already have one

 More to Explore